-1. A change in a non-conforming use; notice of an application to change a non-conforming use will be by advertisement in a newspaper circulating in the area, and a minimum of seven (7) days will be provided for persons to respond.
+1. A change in a non-conforming use; notice of an application to change a non-conforming use shall be by advertisement in a newspaper circulating in the area, or by other reliable means as deemed appropriate by Council, and a minimum of seven (7) days shall be provided for persons to respond.
+(Minister's Development Regulations-see Appendix); 2.
+A proposed development is listed as a discretionary use; notice of an application regarding a proposed discretionary use be by advertisement in a newspaper circulating in the area, or by other reliable means as deemed appropriate by Council, this may include providing notice given directly to persons whose land is in the immediate vicinity of the land that is subject to the proposed discretionary use, and a minimum of seven (7) days shall be provided for persons to respond. - 1.
+3. A Planned Unit Development is proposed; Council shall publish a notice in a newspaper circulating in the area or by other reliable means as deemed appropriate by Council, give public notice, and shall provide a minimum of fourteen (14) days for persons to respond;

-2. A proposed development is listed as a discretionary use; notice of an application regarding a proposed discretionary use be by advertisement in a newspaper circulating in the area, and a minimum of seven (7) days will be provided for persons to respond.
-3. A Planned Unit Development is proposed; Council will publish a notice in a newspaper circulating in the area or by other reliable means give public notice, and will provide a minimum of fourteen (14) days for persons to respond; or, If Council determines that the public should be notified of an application; notice of the application will be by advertisement in a newspaper circulating in the area, and a minimum of seven (7) days will be provided for persons to respond; 4.
-A Planning Impact Analysis is proposed; Council will publish a notice in a newspaper circulating in the area or by other reliable means give public notice, and will provide a minimum of fourteen (14) days for persons to respond; 5.
-Variance: Notification regarding a variance will be carried out as follows: A variance; written notice of a variance application should be given directly to persons whose land is in the immediate vicinity of the land that is the subject of the variance who are likely to be affected (Minister's Development Regulations-see appendices) and a minimum of seven (7) days will be provided for persons to respond;
+4. If Council determines that the public should be notified of an application; notice of the application shall be by advertisement in a newspaper circulating in the area, or by other reliable means as deemed appropriate by Council, and a minimum of seven (7) days shall be provided for persons to respond; 5.
+A Planning Impact Analysis is proposed; Council shall publish a notice in a newspaper circulating in the area or by other reliable means as deemed appropriate by Council, give public notice, and shall provide a minimum of fourteen (14) days for persons to respond; 6.
+A variance: written notice of a variance application shall be given directly to persons whose land is in the immediate vicinity of the land that is the subject of the variance who are likely to be affected (Minister's Development Regulations-see Appendix) and a minimum of seven (7) days shall be provided for persons to respond;